Ken Matthews (radio)

 Ken Matthews is an American talk radio show host, professional speaker, and event host.
-He had been hosting a national show syndicated by Talk Media Network until his show was terminated in July 2022.
+He had been hosting a national show syndicated by Talk Media Network until his show was terminated for cause in July 2022.
 His flagship station was WHP (AM) in Harrisburg, Pennsylvania.
 He was a regular rotating host for The Rush Limbaugh Show, and hosted the last two episodes of the program, after Limbaugh's passing.
 Matthews has repeatedly been named one of the 100 most important talk radio show hosts in America, the "Heavy Hundred", by TALKERS Magazine.

+Biography

-Early
+Early years

 Matthews was born in New Jersey in 1966, and grew up in Florida.
 He attended North Carolina State University in Raleigh, North Carolina and studied political science.